samyuyitung/ElectronicaDextris/README.md

 I will update this by July 28th, 2018 with better info, but for right now this is what it does

+### The web controller

+This is made in react.

+it uses WEB Midi Apis through the WebMidi.js library